 Performance measures are provided for each objective to illustrate a quantitative picture of the services delivered to customers and their impact.
 This information is important to evaluate the current status and possible improvements to carry out the countywide vision and agency plans.
-To accomplish this, performance indicate each objective's measures production. tasks, services, resources. efficiency, quality and impact.
-Five categories of performance measures provide this information: input (resources), output (workload, demand and production), efficiency (how well resources are utilized given the output), quality (accuracy, timeliness, and customer service) and outcome (impact).
+To accomplish this, performance indicate each measures objective's tasks, services, resources. production. efficiency, quality and impact.
+Five of performance categories provide this information: input (resources). output (workload, demand and production), efficiency (how well resources are utilized given the output), quality (accuracy, timeliness, and customer service) and outcome (impact).